macie/unittest.sh/README.md

 ...
 ```

-Result is reported to stdout.
-Non-zero exit code indicates, that some tests has failed.
+The result is reported to stdout.
+Non-zero exit code indicates, that some tests have failed.
 To be passed,
 each test should exit with 0 code.

 In addition to `test_*` functions, you can also define functions named: